cisco/mindmeld/docs/source/quickstart/06_generate_representative_training_data.rst

 Since the ``store_info`` domain contains multiple intents, we will use the labeled query text files to train the intent classifier for this domain.
 The example queries in each individual file should illustrate the typical language patterns associated with each intent.

-For example, the :keyword:`greet_queries.txt` file captures many of the different ways you might expect your users to express a greeting:
+For example, the ``greet_queries.txt`` file captures many of the different ways you might expect your users to express a greeting:

 .. code-block:: text